Marilinaroman/Marilinaroman/README.md

 ### 👋 Hi there, my name is Marilina Roman

 ✨the only way to do great work is to love what you do.
-If you haven't found it yet, keep looking...✨
+If you haven't found it yet, keep looking...:raised_hands:

 #### About me:
-I has a degree in Business Administration from the UNLaM.
+I've a degree in Business Administration from the UNLaM.
 </br>
 Currently studying a Fullstack Web Developer.
 </br>